Accrington: Public services

-Accrington Library, on St James Street, is a Carnegie library that opened in 1908.
-It is noted for its stained glass window designed by Gustav Hiller and as a place of inspiration for the young Jeanette Winterson.
+Accrington Library, on St James Street was built in 1908 as a Carnegie library.
+It has a stained glass window by Gustav Hiller and was a place of inspiration for the young Jeanette Winterson.

 Near the Tesco supermarket, there is Accrington Skate Park which is popular during the school holidays.
 On Broadway, Accrington Police Station serves the Borough of Hyndburn.
 In April 2003, Hyndburn Community Fire Station opened, also serving the Borough of Hyndburn.

-Police Services
+Police services

 The town is served by the Lancashire Constabulary Police station on Broadway after moving into town from its previous location on Manchester Road as an effort to save money due to rising expenses and decreasing funding by the government.
 Crime is very low in Accrington compared to nearby towns.

 Policing of the Railway station and railway-owned properties are served by the British Transport Police, nearest post in Preston.

 Social

 Governance

 Accrington is represented in parliament as a part of the constituency of Hyndburn.
 The constituency boundaries do not align exactly with those of the district of the same name.

 Accrington was first represented nationally after the Redistribution of Seats Act 1885 after the 1885 general election by Accrington (UK Parliament constituency).
 This seat was abolished in the 1983 general election and replaced with the present constituency of Hyndburn (UK Parliament constituency).

 Accrington became incorporated as a municipal borough in 1878.
 Under the Local Government Act 1972, since 1974, the town has formed part of the larger Borough of Hyndburn including the former Urban Districts of Oswaldtwistle, Church, Clayton-le-Moors, Great Harwood and Rishton.

 Hyndburn consists of 16 wards, electing a total of 35 councillors.
 Due to its size Accrington is represented by a number of wards in the Borough of Hyndburn.
 The town largely consists of the Milnshaw, Peel, Central, Barnfield and Spring Hill wards, although some parts of those wards are in other towns in the borough.